Sand Canyon, Santa Clarita, California: Geography

-Development
+Community

 Sand Canyon is an equestrian community, with trails for horseback riding, and large, upscale estates - among the most expensive in the Santa Clarita Valley.
 Most homes in Sand Canyon are custom-built.
 The community includes Sand Canyon Country Club.
 Plans for a Sand Canyon resort and spa have encountered hurdles and criticism from residents.

+Notable ranch properties include Macmillan Ranch, Rancho Deluxe, Robinson Ranch, and Sable Ranch.